Theories explaining the covalent bond, Octet rule & Overlapped orbitals concept

-The bonding in many molecules can not be explained on the basis of the octet rule as in:
+The bonding in many molecules can’t be explained on the basis of the octet rule as in:

-This theory was based on the conclusions of quantum mechanics that consider the electron not only as a negative particle that move in a definite orbit , but as a material particle with wave property which can exist in any position in the space surrounding the nucleus.
+This theory was based on the conclusions of quantum mechanics that consider the electron not only as a negative particle that moves in a definite orbit but as a material particle with wave property which can exist in any position in the space surrounding the nucleus.

-The valence bond theory: The covalent bond in the molecule is resulted from the overlap of some atomic orbitals in the combined atoms and the rest of the atomic orbitals which didn’t take part in the formation of bonds remain as they were in the free atoms.
+The valence bond theory: The covalent bond in the molecule results from the overlap of some atomic orbitals in the combined atoms and the rest of the atomic orbitals which didn’t take part in the formation of bonds remain as they were in the free atoms.

 Overlapped orbitals concept

 Application 1: The formation of hydrogen molecule according to the concept of the overlapped orbitals.

 When the two hydrogen atoms come close to each other, an overlapping occurs between 1s orbital (contains a single electron) of one atom with another 1s orbital (contains a single electron) of the other hydrogen atom to form hydrogen molecule H2.

 Application 2: The formation of hydrogen fluoride according to the concept of the overlapped orbitals.

 When fluorine atom comes close to hydrogen atom, one of the 2pz orbitals of the fluoride atom (which has a single electron) overlaps with the 1s orbital (which has a single electron) of the hydrogen atom to form hydrogen fluorine molecule HF.

 The failure of the overlapped orbitals concept to explain the structure of methane molecule